xdrip-js/Lookout/README.md

 ## Nightscout CGM Status Pill
 This feature requires Nightscout 0.10.3 or later.
 Lookout provides devicestatus records to Nightscout which will display the CGM status in a CGM pill if the Nightscout xdrip-js plugin is enabled.
 See the Nightscout README for details on enabling the plugin and settings.

-## Reset a Transmitter
-* Ensure the transmitter ID is entered as described above.
-* Ensure the transmitter is not currently in a sensor session.
-Stop session if necessary.
-* Click "Menu" on the Lookout page, then `CGM` and `Transmitter`, then `Reset Transmitter`, then `Reset`
-* wait 5 minutes and press the "Menu" button, then `CGM` and `Transmitter`, the `Age` should show as less than a day.
-* After successfully resetting the transmitter, follow the instructions above to start a sensor session.

-## Setup fakemeter
-* Set a meter ID in the CGM/Transmitter menu or using `lookout meterid` command (default value is 000000)
-* Set meter ID on the pump to match

 ## Making it permanent
 So far in the above you've only run Lookout from the command line - the next time you close your terminal, or reboot your rig, it will only run if you add it to your crontab:
 ```